 What We Do

-The CSRD uses the services of Commissionaires BC to provide dog control services in Electoral Area C (South Shuswap).
+Dog Control Service is intended to promote responsible dog ownership, accountability and public safety.
+The CSRD uses the services of Commissionaires BC to provide dog control services in Electoral Area C (Eagle Bay, White Lake, Tappen, Sunnybrae), D (Ranchero, Falkland, Salmon Valley) and Electoral Area G (Blind Bay, Notch Hill, Sorrento).
 There are also dangerous dog control regulations in Electoral Area F (North Shuswap).

 If you live in one of the Dog Control Service Areas, you can report a problem online.

-Dog Control Service is intended to promote responsible dog ownership, accountability and public safety.
-In Electoral Area C, dog control also allows residents to obtain a dog licence for their dog, report a stray, lost or found dog and report any dog that is dangerous or at large.
-Dog owners in Electoral Area D will not be required to purchase a dog licence for their pet.
+In Electoral Areas C and G, dog control also allows residents to obtain a dog license for their dog, report a stray, lost or found dog and report any dog that is dangerous or at large.
+Dog owners in Electoral Area D will not be required to purchase a dog license for their pet.
 There is also no option for voluntary dog licensing in Electoral Area D.

 The bylaw allows for owners to have a maximum of four dogs at any one place or property, unless the place or property is lawfully used in compliance with a Regional District zoning bylaw as a dog kennel or veterinary clinic.

 The CSRD Dangerous Dog Control Bylaw outlines the dangerous dog regulation.
 The entire Electoral Area F has a dangerous dog control program in effect, which is strictly in response to dangerous dogs only.

 Please contact the SPCA for any concerns outside of bylaws or licensing, such as animal cruelty.